 9. Brick's Smoked Meats

-Brick's visible red smoker produces authentic Texas-style barbecue
+Brick's fire-engine red smoker turns out Texas-style barbecue in downtown Sarasota

 Texas-style barbecue anchored by a visible fire-engine red smoker.
 The bacon burnt ends are melt-in-your-mouth perfection with a sweet barbecue glaze.
 The ribs and bacon-cooked collard greens don't disappoint either.